-If you’re interested, you’re in luck because Udemy and Skillshare are both great places to do so.
+If you’re interested, you’re in luck because Udemy and Skillshare are both great, easy places to teach.

 In order to teach on these platforms, all you have to do is sign up, create, and publish your course.
 (Ok, maybe that’s easier said than done.)

-Whether you’re interested in teaching on Udemy or Skillshare, neither require fees or previous approval from the in-house team to get things rolling.
+Whether you’re interested in teaching on Udemy or Skillshare, neither platform requires fees or previous approval from in-house teams.

 Once you’ve signed up, both platforms will provide resources to assist you in your ventures, whether this means tips on creating video content or guidelines for technical requirements.